Hanna-Slesarska/Hanna-Slesarska/README.md

-Hi there 👋 I'm Hanna
+Hi there! 👋 I'm Hanna

 I enjoy studying human and programming languages and love solving puzzles.
 I'm a life long learner and an aspiring programmer.
 - 🌱 I’m currently learning React and Python.